-- 125 kL for standalone residential properties (e.g. houses) - 80 kL for residential properties within multiple or mixed-multiple premises (e.g. apartments) - 125 kL for non-residential properties within mixed-multiple premises.7
+- 125 kL for standalone residential properties (e.g. houses) - 80 kL for residential properties within multiple or mixed-multiple premises (e.g. apartments) - 125 kL for non-residential properties within mixed-multiple premises.

-For the 2022 Determination, our draft decision is to maintain these wastewater deemed discharge allowances.
+For the 2022 Determination, our decision is to maintain these wastewater deemed discharge allowances.

-2.3.2 We aligned non-residential wastewater discharge factors across former Gosford and Wyong local government areas
+2.3.2 We aligned non-residential wastewater discharge factors across former Gosford and Wyong LGAs

-Discharge factors reflect the proportion of wastewater that is estimated to be discharged to the wastewater network from the amount of water a customer uses.
+Discharge factors are used to estimate the amount of wastewater that is discharged to the wastewater network as a proportion of the water a customer uses.
 They are used to determine wastewater discharge volumes.

-Our draft decision is to maintain the current 75% discharge factor for residential customers and unmetered properties.
+Our decision is to maintain the current 75% discharge factor for residential customers and unmetered properties.
 In the 2019 Determination, we decided to set a discharge factor of 75% for all residential customers.
-This was based on implied discharge factors from CCC Water's water demand forecasts which ranged from 70-80%.8h For the 2022 Determination, CCC Water intends to maintain the 75% discharge allowance.9
+This was based on implied discharge factors from CCC Water's water demand forecasts which ranged from 70-80%.
+For the 2022 Determination, CCC Water intends to maintain the 75% discharge allowance.